 Conduct and Attendance

 Productive classroom performance depends upon cooperation between students and faculty and collegial respect among students.
 The Department of English expects you to attend class and submit papers on time and, in the interest of fairness, insists upon this standard for all students.
-The Student Handbook defines the conditions (documented illness or emergency) under which absence and late papers may be excused.
+The College Regulations defines the conditions (documented illness or emergency) under which absence and late papers may be excused.
 Otherwise, the following penalties are assessed for missed classes and late papers.

 In a class that meets once a week, two absences will result in your grade being lowered one full grade (e.g., from A to B).
 Three absences will result in your failing the course.